Romulo-Moraes/Assembly-Toolkit/06. Arithmetic/README.md

 mov rax, 10
 mov rbx, 2
 mul rbx

-; now rax stores 20 as its value
 ```
+In the end, rax is storing 20 inside it.

 ### 6.3.1 Using jumps in multiplication
 The *mul* and *imul* instructions trigger certain flags when an overflow occurs, and these can be managed using the jumps we've discussed earlier.
 Let's take a look at some examples.